3 Best Strategies to Start Saving Money Today

 Now that you’ve got a clear idea in your mind of where you want to go, it’s time to dig deep into the numbers.

 Step one in any cost-cutting exercise is to find out where those costs are.
 What are you spending each month and on what?
-Go through your bank statements for the past couple of months and note down everything you’re spending money on.
+Go through your bank statements for the past couple of months and note down everything you’re spending on.
 Put them into categories such as living costs, groceries, eating out, fun stuff, and so on.

 This exercise almost always surprises people.
 I’m spending how much a year on croissants on the way to work?!